markfyoung0711/buckstop-refinery/README.md

 Override is actually a system including a small database and a GUI that allows a support person to override individual data elements of the Source data.

 ### Override GUI
-The overrides for erroneous data is controlled by a relational database, where the key is the vendor, the region, the file and the valid-from through valid-to date.
-There will also be a specific field that identifies uniquely the record in the staged data (see Stage step).
+An override for erroneous data is controlled by a relational database, where the key is the source, the file and the valid-from through valid-to date.
+There will also be a specific field that uniquely identifies the record in the staged data (see Stage step).
 The key field is matched with the value in the database, and the field to be repaired is matched for the old value and the old value is replaced with the new value.

 ### Override Logic
 The override software is called during Stage where a lookup of the data to repair is performed in the Override DB by the key mentioned above.
 The software is run as a decorator and replaces the old (erroneous) value with the corrected value according to an override key.
 An example would be to historically change the salary of an employee if HR had inserted it a day late in the HR database for employee salaries.